05.05.13

 The Kentucky Horse Park Foundation is a Finalist for Toyota’s 100

 Cars for Good Program.
-And with your help,
+And w

-we can win a new Toyota Tundra full size pickup truck for the
+e can win a new Toyota Tundra full size pickup truck for the

-Kentucky Horse Park! |
+Kentucky Horse Park!

 Please forward this email to all of your friends and encourage them